NickGrunert/master-thesis/modules/01_using_sam.typ

     )

     #heading(depth: 5, numbering: none, bookmarked: false)[Premediary Conclusion]
-    The preliminary findings suggest that the utilisation of SAM for the purpose of generating high-quality segmentations is a promising avenue for exploration.
+    The preliminary findings suggest that the utilisation of #abr("SAM") for the purpose of generating high-quality segmentations is a promising avenue for exploration.
     A more in-depth analysis of the results is required in order to ascertain the most effective input data and input strategy.
     Prior to this, however, it will be necessary to replace the mask's utilisation for input prompt generation.
     It is essential to establish a robust methodology for generating reliable prompts from the input data, with a objective of enhancing the segmentations.
     The subsequent chapter will thus be dedicated to the analysis of the input data from an algorithmic perspective.
     The objective is to devise prompts that accurately reflect the real data.
-    In the process, an objective method of evaluating segment quality is to be developed, since the confidence scores provided by SAM are not reliable indicators of the ground truth.
+    In the process, an objective method of evaluating segment quality is to be developed, since the confidence scores provided by #abr("SAM") are not reliable indicators of the ground truth.
   ]
 }